stat545ubc-2023/mda-maggiechops/main.md

     ## $ longitude          <dbl> -123.1161, -123.1147, -123.0846, -123.0870, -123.08…
     ## $ latitude           <dbl> 49.21776, 49.21776, 49.23938, 49.23469, 49.23894, 4…

+The `vancouver_trees` dataset contains a wide variety of information on trees planted in Vancouver area, including features about location, tree type, height, diameter, date planted, etc. Owing to its large size and various types of variables, this dataset would be very informative to learn from!

 #### Apartment buildings

 The apartment buildings (`apt_buildings`) data was acquired as courtesy of The City of Toronto’s Open Data Portal and comprises 37 aspects of apartment listings for 3455 rental units.

-    class(apt_buildings) #this data is structured as a data frame and tibble
+    class(apt_buildings) #this data is structured as a data frame and tibble (tbl, tbl_df)

     ## [1] "tbl_df"     "tbl"        "data.frame"